mocamircea/sygon-token/testing/UC11 Approve delegate transfer.md

 ## Postconditions
 The allowance for the allowed address is updated with the new amount.

-Returns true if approval is successfuly performed.
+Returns true if approval is successfuly added.